Medieval Action RPG

 Roman Augury

 Before battle, watch the sacred chickens feed.
-If they eat eagerly, the gods favour you — better terrain in battle.
+If they eat eagerly, the gods favour you, and the terrain in battle reflects it.
 If they refuse, you fight uphill.
 Publius Claudius Pulcher threw the chickens overboard.
 He lost everything.

 Berserker Mushrooms